bokysan/socketace/README.md

 # SocketAce

-**Your ultimate connection proxy.** websocket proxy. secure sockets proxy.
+**Your ultimate connection tunnel.** TCP websocket tunnel.
+TLS sockets tunnel.
+One executable for the client and the server.
+Multiple platforms supported.
+Written in [go](https://golang.org).

 Ever had an issue with restrictive firewalls?
 Well, this tool will help out.
-This tool allows you to proxy *multiple* connections through:
+Socketace allows you to tunnel *multiple* connections through:
 - sockets
 - TLS-encrypted sockets (direct replacement for [stunnel](https://www.stunnel.org/))
 - websockets
 - TLS-encrypted websockets

+Socketace is mainly meant for restricted environments where the firewall won't allow you to open an SSH connection or even won't allow any other traffic other than on port 80 and 443.
+Socketace is also able to tunnel the connection through HTTP (websockets) so even firewalls that do deep packet inspection / proxy ports 80 and 443 should work fine.

+Unlike other solutions which use [`HTTP CONNECT`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) to establish connection, `socketace` will actually overlay the TCP over HTTP.

+**DISCLAIMER:** Please note that you are using socketace at your own risk.

 ## Contents